aljrico/lagom/_posts/2018-04-21-bitcoin-currency.md

 How many bitcoins are required to buy a pizza?
 How many bitcoins would be worth an hour of your time?
 How minimum amout of bitcoins would you accept as your salary?

 While people remain unable to answer those questions without having to convert it in $US or their local currency, bitcoin will not be a unit of account.
+Period.

 The value of bitcoin is seldom talked about in relation to goods and services, it is always in terms of dollars.
 So dollars are the *Unit of Account* in this sense.
 Not the bitcoin.

 Some argue that the Unit of Account vary from region to region or even from person to person.
 Euro is definitely a unit of account for people in Euro countries, and Yen is the unit of account for people in Japan.
-But that does not face my point, because nobody in no region on Earth uses Bitcoin as his Unit of Account.
-They'd always need a local or global currency to know the value of a Bitcoin, no by its own.
+But that does not diminishes this point entirely, because nobody in no region on Earth uses Bitcoin as his *Unit of Account*.
+They'd always need a local or global currency to know the value of a Bitcoin, not by its own.
 This may change in some years, but it is not the present situation.

 Maybe because people is not using bitcoin so much in their every day lifes, or perhaps because of a lack of price stability; but it is clear that bitcoin is not being used as a *Unit of Account* yet.
 And does not look to being used as such in any near future.